Get ready for your license test with AI assistance!

 Here is Our AI Assistant's Explanation

-When driving down a long, steep slope, applying the clutch can lead to several issues.
+When driving on a long, steep downhill slope, it's important not to apply the clutch because: